 Node.js is a powerful JavaScript runtime built on Chrome's V8 engine, widely used for building scalable network applications.
-This article will walk you through the steps to install Node.js 20 on an Ubuntu-based system, ensuring you have the necessary tools to start developing with Node.js.
+This article will walk you through the steps of installing Node.js 22 LTS on an Ubuntu-based system, ensuring that you have the necessary tools to start developing with Node.js.

 Prerequisites